learn-co-curriculum/irb-readme/README.md

 IRB stands for "interactive ruby", it's a ruby shell or REPL.
 REPL stands for read–eval–print loop.
 It is a simple, interactive computer programming environment that takes user inputs (such as, in our case, snippets of Ruby code), evaluates them, and returns the result to the user.
 IRB is run by your computer's terminal.
 You can think of it as your Ruby playground or execution environment.
 You can open it up, insert code and execute it to see that code's return value.

+## What *isn't* IRB?

+IRB is not a file where you save your work.
+Any coding you do in the IRB console in your terminal will not get saved anywhere.
+It exists temporarily only.
+IRB is for testing, playing, manipulating your code so that you understand it better and solve problems with it.

 ## How do you use it?

 IRB allows you to execute ruby in the terminal and you're going to get comfortable using it to test and better understand your Ruby code.
 To access IRB, just type `irb` in the terminal.
 IRB allows you to do anything you can do in a Ruby file.
 For instance, you can do math, get the time by typing `Time.now`, or print text to the screen.